Crash Course On Risk Management In Trading

-Most of the traders are already familiar with many aspects of risk management in trading and why it’s important.
-Here, we aimed to cover the less known nuances of risk management in trading, demonstrating various sources of losses.
-The article is structured in the form of questions and answers.
+Most traders are already familiar with many aspects of dealing with risks and understand why it’s important.
+Here, we cover the less known nuances of risk management in trading, demonstrating various sources of losses.

 Q: What is a risk in regards to trading?